Cope Family Racing: Organizational changes

 The team originally opened as Quest Motor Racing in 2001.
 Cope was the team's driver, and he also co-owned the team with Warren Johnson, a drag racer.
 During the 2003 Winston Cup season, the No. 37 Chevrolet attempted majority of the seasons 36 races, but only made eighteen.
 The team was sponsored by Friendly's Ice Cream, but could only operate on a smaller budget compared to the competition.
 For 2004, Cope and team were to return with new sponsorship from Paramount Hospitality Management LLC (PHM).
 But before Speedweeks, PHM backed off, leaving Cope heavily underfunded again.
 Cope and team were approached by Florida businessman Don Arnold and his team, Arnold Motorsports, for a merger.
 Cope had attempted the 2003 finale at Homestead, but failed to qualify.
 The merger consisted of the 79 and 37 teams merging to create the No. 50 Arnold Motorsports Dodge.
 The team used Cope's 2003 Owner Points, to ensure a better chance of making races, as well as Cope's equipment.
 Cope successfully made the Daytona 500, but crashed and finished 30th.
 A few weeks later at Darlington, Cope qualified fifth, ran up front the majority of the race, but a pit road issue relegated the team to a 25th-place finish.
 After the Coca-Cola 600, Cope and Arnold split, with Cope taking his equipment away from the team, but leaving Arnold with the points.

 The team made two attempts in 2008 in Cup, rebranded as Cope/Keller Racing, DNQ'ing in both.
 The team also ran a partial Nationwide schedule, fielding cars for several drivers.
 The team returned part-time in 2009 with sponsorship from Blu Frog Energy and Flip'n Bags.com.
 On December 14, 2009, Cope and Keller partnered with Dale Clemons to form Stratus Racing Group in the ARCA, Nationwide, Truck, and Cup Series.
 The team fielded cars in all levels in 2010 including two ARCA teams and Nationwide and Truck teams.
 The Sprint Cup effort was part-time in 2010 but it increased in 2011.

 In the Truck Series, Cope and nieces Angela and Amber Cope ran limited schedules.
 The sisters made their first starts in 2010 in the Truck Series at Martinsville.
 Angela ran the No. 01 Odyssey Batteries Dodge Ram and Amber in the No. 6 Dodge Ram with the same sponsors.
 Angela finished 30th and Amber 26th.

+In 2026, Derrike Cope entered another co-owning partnership with fellow driver Stanton Barrett and CFR's No. 70 car from 2025 was renumbered to the No. 30 for the re-branded Stanton Barrett Motorsports with Cope Family Racing in the re-branded O'Reilly Auto Parts Series.
+On January 5, 2026, Barrett–Cope Racing was announced as the newly-merged team's new name.